bjaraujo/Chat/README.md

 https://cmake.org

 ## Setup
-Create a server and run serverS.py.
+Create a server.
 You can use something like:
 https://www.virtualmaster.com

+On the server run:
+`python serverS.py`

-Change <kbd>proxyIpAddress</kbd> to point to the new server.
+Change `proxyIpAddress` to point to the new server.

 Run host as:
 `Chat.exe --host -n Bob`